 Criticize my daughter-in-law’s cooking.

 This includes surreptitiously dribbling hot sauce on things that don’t ordinarily require hot sauce, like spaghetti, or slyly adding salt and pepper to the soup my daughter-in-law has been slaving over all day.
+This is not even passive aggressive, this is straight up aggressive behavior.
 She cooked it how she likes it.
 She thinks it tastes good.
 She worked hard on it, and even if she doesn’t admit it, she wants to impress me.
 If I don’t gag that shit down with a sincere-looking grin on my face, make me walk barefoot across a pile of my grandchild’s Legos.

 Expect my son to mediate a dispute between my daughter-in-law and myself.